Bed Sore Cases in Nursing Homes

 How Do People Get Bedsores in Nursing Homes?

-Sadly, nursing home residents are often overlooked and neglected.
-They develop wounds and illnesses that are many times preventable.
+This dynamic can lead to neglected patients who develop wounds and illnesses that are many times preventable.
 Many people are not aware that bedsores can be prevented and are often times the result of neglect and abuse.

 Unfortunately, the elderly and other people less able to care for themselves fall victim to pressure ulcers, also called decubitus ulcers or bedsores.
 When a nursing home is understaffed and is unable or unwilling to take care of its residents appropriately, this can lead to neglect and injury to the nursing home residents.